gpansu/angular2-draggable/README.md

 # Usage
-Please refer to the [demo](https://xieziyu.github.io/#/angular2-draggable/demo) page.
+Please refer to the original [demo](https://xieziyu.github.io/#/angular2-draggable/demo) page.

 1. Firstly, import `DragAndCheckModule` in your app module (or any other proper angular module):
     ```typescript